moraes/tipfy/docs/source/tutorials/sessions.rst

 For securecookie-based sessions, this means that all the session data is stored in the cookie, so it is still readable from the client as a normal cookie is.
 The data can't be altered, however, because the checksum will fail if someone tries to forge a cookie.
-This approach saves resources by not having to save session data in the datastore while keeping the data safe from forgery attempts.
+This approach saves resources avoiding datastore hits while keeping the data safe from forgery attempts.

 For datastore-based sessions, the data is saved in datastore and the secure cookie only stores a random session id that references the session entity.
 This